XUANTIE-RV/wujian100_open/README.md

 ====0 errors, 0 warnings, total time : 20s263ms====
 ```
     4. Run the project:
-    Click "Debug" on the toolbar,and select "Start/Stop Dubegger".
+    Click "Debug" on the toolbar,and select "Start/Stop Debugger".
 # Dicussion
     If you want to discuss about the wujian100_open project.
 You can scan the QR code below：
 ![barcode.jpg](https://cop-image-prod.oss-cn-hangzhou.aliyuncs.com/mcu/q.jpg)